jdeath/CheckRoyalCaribbeanPrice/README.md

 Thanks to @ProxesOnBoxes for various improvements for date display options, custom configuration files, and setting a cruise friendly name.

+Now handles any currancy.
+The retrieved current price will be the same currancy in which you purchased it.

 There is a free website that does price checks for beverage packages/excursions and does not log into your account.
-You have to add your packages manually and it will not find special deals exclusive to your account: `https://royalpricetracker.com/` .
+The draw back is you have to add your packages manually and it does not find special deals exclusive to your account (C&A status, age-based, etc): `https://royalpricetracker.com/` .
 Consider using that for a simpler solution.
+Does not hurt to use both!

-Without an account, you can also go to: `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/`  and look up your cruise.
+You can also go to: `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/` and look up any cruise.
+No account needed.
 It will point you to all the beverage, shore, internet packages right on the royal caribbean website to see the prices.
 Thanks to redditer @illuminated0ne for finding that.
 I may add looking up cruises you have not booked at a later time.

 ## Install (Recommended, any Operating System, and you can edit code to your liking)
 1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`